lngng/moDSTogether/README.md

 This section is obviously critical.
 For those with advice or a perspective to share, here’s the format as I see it for now:

-Unique setting - common, fundamental operation w UI/commands
+Unique setting - common, fundamental operation w UI/commands (breakdown of flags if applicable)

 Example: